toanluu/vietname/docs/index.md

 | Unique unigrams | 276,890 |
 | Positive unigrams | 4,099 |

-The top 10 unigrams and bigrams from Vietnamese names are presented in **Table 2**, revealing that a few tokens dominate the majority of names.
+The top 10 unigrams from Vietnamese names are presented in **Table 2**, revealing that a few tokens dominate the majority of names.
 Approximately 4,000 unigrams constitute over 635,000 Vietnamese names, with 124 of them classified as highly discriminative (primarily appearing in Vietnamese names but rarely in names from other nations).
 These 124 discriminative names encompass over 84% of Vietnamese names in our dataset, with “nguyen” being the most prevalent, accounting for nearly 9%.

 **Table 2.
 Top 10 unigrams from ~635K Vietnamese names**